chipsalliance/i3c-core/testplans_core.md

 Each transfer is checked if the response is ACK or NACK and in case of ACK if PEC checksum is correct.

-Checks if CSRs that sould be available anytime (i.e. when the recovery mode is off) are always accessible, checks if other CSRs are accessible only in the recovery mode.
+Checks if CSRs that should be available anytime (i.e. when the recovery mode is off) are always accessible, checks if other CSRs are accessible only in the recovery mode.

 The test runs at core clock of 100 and 200 MHz.
 The slowest clock that does not result in a tSCO violation is 166 MHz.
-The I3C bus clock is set to 12.5 MHz
+The I3C bus clock is set to 12.5 MHz.

 ### `virtual_read_alternating`